Ageraluon/project-docker-gameserver-eco/README.md

 - Attach an X Server to show the GUI in a VNC client

 If you would like to extend the script's functionality, pull requests are welcome!

+Thank you to the following authors for their contributions:
+@cordbleibaum